GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Approach

-\item For each $g \in G$, \NAME{} captures a list of images $I_g$ using a photorealistic simulator such as Gazebo and AirSim.
+\item For each $g \in G$, \NAME{} captures a list of images $I_g$ using a photo-realistic simulator such as Gazebo~\cite{gazeboSim} or CARLA~\cite{Dosovitskiy17}.
 For each image, \NAME{} randomly samples $E$ from the environment distribution $\mathcal{D}_E$ ($E \sim \mathcal{D}_E$). \NAME{} obtains a large number of images per state ($N_i \ge 350$) to get a high confidence estimate of the output distributions in the next step.

 \item For each $g \in G$, \NAME{} passes $I_g$ through the neural network to obtain a list of network outputs $O_g$. \NAME{} calculates the mean $\mu_g$ and covariance $\sigma^2_g$~of~$O_g$.